jeffreykegler/Marpa--R3/cpan/kollos/kollos.lua.md

 ```

 Read the current codepoint in L0.
-Returns nil on success,
+Returns `true` on success,
-otherwise an error code string.
+otherwise `false` and an error code string.

 ```
     -- miranda: section+ most Lua function definitions